bolt-observer/agent/README.md

 to automatically allow all public channels (beside what is allowed through the file).
 If you set `--private` and `--public` then no matter what you add to the `--channel-whitelist` file everything will be reported.

-The format of the file is simple:
+The file looks like this:

 ```
 # Comments start with a # character